 Embracing our cultural differences helps to create an atmosphere of respect and appreciation for all individuals both in and out the classroom.
 We look forward to continuing this amazing tradition in 2020!

-For more information about volunteering or participating in MMS' 2020 Multicultural Day, contact Ebonii Bell at email@example.com.
+For more information about volunteering or participating in MMS' 2021 Multicultural Day, contact Richonda Hunte at firstname.lastname@example.org.